Blue-Dog-Archolite/Valhalla-Vector-Visibility/lib/assets/bower_components/angular-devise/README.md

 Interceptor
 -----------

-AngularDevise comes with a [$http Interceptor](http://docs.angularjs.org/api/ng.$http#description_interceptors) that may be enabled using the `interceptAuth` config.
-Its purpose is to listen for `401 Unauthorized` responses and give you the ability to seamlessly recover.
+AngularDevise creates an [$http Interceptor](http://docs.angularjs.org/api/ng.$http#description_interceptors) that listens for `401 Unauthorized` response codes.
+Its purpose is to catch unauthorized requests on-the-fly and seamlessly recover.
 When it catches a 401, it will:
  1. create a deferred
  2. broadcast a `devise:unauthorized` event passing:
     - the ajax response